We’re taking a closer look at glaucoma and how it can affect vision as part of our ‘in focus’ series.

 On the other hand, pain and redness of the eyes can indicate a different form of glaucoma.

-If you experience these symptoms or your regular sight test is due you should visit your local opticians.
+If you experience these symptoms or have a family history of glaucoma, you should visit your local optician.

-Remember, early detection of glaucoma can help delay progression and preserve your sight, helping you to see better and live better for longer.
+Remember, early detection of glaucoma can help delay progression and preserve your sight.

 The next part of our ‘in focus’ series will explore what a cataract is, so keep your eyes peeled!